Document issued on: March 10, 2005

 - AAMI SW68:2001; Medical device software - Software life cycle processes.

 The premarket notification should include labeling in sufficient detail to satisfy the requirements of 21 CFR 807.87(e).
-The following suggestions are aimed at assisting you in preparing proposed labeling that satisfies the requirements of 21 CFR 807.87(e).
-Although final labeling is not required for 510(k) clearance, final labeling must comply with the requirements of 21 CFR 809.10 before an in vitro diagnostic device is introduced into interstate commerce.
+The following suggestions are aimed at assisting you in preparing labeling that satisfies the requirements of 21 CFR 807.87(e).
+Although final labeling is not required for 510(k) clearance, final labeling for in vitro diagnostic devices must comply with the requirements of 21 CFR 809.10 before an in vitro diagnostic device is introduced into interstate commerce.

 2Refer to Indications for Use Form (PDF File Size: 1.03MB) for the recommended format.